Hodge Equity Release Conveyancing Panel Information

 The information on this page is designed to keep solicitors and licensed conveyancers abreast of latest requirements changes by Hodge Equity Release and to assist in remaining on the Hodge Equity Release Conveyancing Panel.

-Hodge Equity Release Conveyancing Panel: Recently Asked Questions
+Hodge Equity Release Solicitor Panel: Recently Asked Questions

 Read More

-Our membership of the Hodge Equity Release conveyancing panel was suspended but was reinstated on appeal, do I need to disclose this information on my application for CQS accreditation?
+my firm’s membership of the Hodge Equity Release conveyancing panel was terminated but was reinstated on appeal, do I need to disclose this information on my application for CQS accreditation?

-It would be advisable to supply details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
-This should not adversely impact your application but gives the Law Society viability as to what has occured.
+You should provide details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
+This should not adversely impact your firm’s application but gives the Law Society viability as to what has gone on.

-Our practice is on the Hodge Equity Release conveyancing panel and all set to complete a purchase shortly.
-My file does not contain a Legal Charge for the client to sign.
-Who do I contact at Hodge Equity Release to get a duplicate Deed?
+Our practice is on the Hodge Equity Release conveyancing panel and all set to complete a remortgage within the next few weeks.
+My papers do not include a Mortgage Deed for the client to execute.
+Who do I contact at Hodge Equity Release to request substitute deeds?

-You would be advised to communicate with Hodge Equity Release to obtain standard documents.
-The CML Handbook contains an individual inquiry for banks to establish who to contact to obtain standard documents.
+You would be advised to contact Hodge Equity Release to obtain standard documents.
+The CML Handbook has an explicit inquiry for banks to set out who to contact to obtain standard documents.
 Hodge Equity Release in their Part 2’s state:

-Don’t forget to disclose your Hodge Equity Release solicitors panel number.
+You will need to quote the firm’s Hodge Equity Release conveyancing panel number.

 Find a Lawyer on the Hodge Equity Release Conveyancing Panel